 Anar Bij – Meatballs in pomegranate and herb sauce

-Anar Bij is a hearty and flavor-packed dish from Gilan province in the Caspian Sea region of Iran.
+Anar Bij, meatballs in pomegranate and herb sauceis a hearty and flavor-packed dish from Gilan province in the Caspian Sea region of Iran.
 Delicate meatballs are gently cooked in a creamy walnut sauce that is then flavored with fresh herbs and pomegranate molasses.
-Tart flavors, aromatics, and a hint of sweetness combine to make this dish another poster child of…
+Tart flavors, aromatics, and a hint of sweetness combine to make this…

 Mella Ghormeh – Eggplant with herbs and poached eggs

-Mella Ghormeh is a signature dish from the Caspian Sea region of Iran that celebrates the region’s abundance of local produce while bringing a depth of flavor into a simple dish.
+Mella Ghormeh is a signature dish from the Caspian Sea region of Iran that celebrates the region’s abundance of local produce while bringing depth of flavor to a simple dish.
 In many regions of Iran, there is a heavy reliance on a medley of spices.
-However, many Northern Iranian dishes rely on simpler fresh,…
+However, many Northern Iranian dishes rely on simpler, fresh, and…

 Tas Kabob – Meat and vegetable stew

-Tas Kabob is the ultimate one-pot comfort food.
-This dish is as effortless as layering all the ingredients in a pot, covering it, and cooking it until the vegetables have softened and the flavors come together.
+Tas Kabob is the ultimate one-pot comfort food, this dish is as effortless as layering all the ingredients in a pot, covering it, and cooking it until the vegetables soften and the flavors meld together.
 There are many traditions behind this dish.
-Once upon a time, this was truly a celebration of the Fall,…
+Once upon a time, it was truly a celebration of fall, when root…

 Ghalieh Mahi – Fish in a tamarind and herb sauce